Tools2023-04-26

 • Possible conflicts: If you make changes in one worktree that conflict with changes in another worktree, Git will alert you to merge conflicts.

-• Limited compatibility: Git worktree is not compatible with all Git commands, and some commands may require additional configuration.
+• Limited compatibility: The Git Worktree is not compatible with all Git commands, and some commands may require additional configuration.

 Overall, Git Worktree is a powerful feature that can make it easier to work on multiple branches or commits simultaneously.
 However, it is important to weigh the pros and cons and determine if it fits your workflow and use case.